 As much as possible, it is ideal if this transference layer is brought forth and dealt with in the session.
 Working with relational transference is more complex than dealing with the type of reactions we described in the defense cascade section, but it can still be processed through the same autonomic pathway.
-Instead of just involuntary body sensation, emotion, imagery and thoughts being the focus of selective inhibition, the therapeutic relationship also becomes the focus.
-The client's system, even without much prompting, will hand a relational role or script to the therapist of who the client needs them to be.
-Once this charged projection is active, the therapist works with it by not rejecting or correcting the projection but allowing it to be there, exploring the details of the relational memory and responding as if it is true.
-Again, the focus in psychedelic therapy is not truth, but the processing of the client's truth.
+Instead of just involuntary body sensation, emotion, imagery, and thoughts being the focus of selective inhibition, the therapeutic relationship also becomes the focus.
+If the therapist has an active, interactional role in the client's psychedelic session, the client's system will hand an internalized relational role or script to the therapist of whom the client needs them to be.
+Once this charged projection is active, the therapist works with it by not rejecting or correcting the projection but allowing it to be there, exploring the details of the relational memory, and responding as if it is true.
+The focus of psychedelic therapy is not the truth, but the processing of the client's truth.
 The processing of how memory, relationships, and the world lives in the client's system.
-The projection is involuntarily emanating from the client's system so we trust and support its expression.
+The projection is involuntarily emanating from the client's system, so we trust and support its expression.
 Having the client notice the relational transference while staying connected to the body will allow the ANS to enact defenses and process the relational memory.

 These can be unpleasant, ugly relationships that the client is holding in their relational memory.
-It will not be easy for therapists who are generally empathic, helper types to accept these roles from the client.
-This is all the more true if clinicians have not done their own work to achieve their own ego fluidity, and if they do not have experience working with transference.
-The charge of psychedelically uncensored negative transference is powerful.
+It will not be easy for generally empathic therapists, helper types, to accept these roles from the client.
+This is all the more true if clinicians have not done their own work to achieve their ego fluidity and do not have experience working with transference.
+The charge of psychedelically negative transference uncensored powerful.
 It is also a gift to the client that this relational aspect of their traumatic memory can be fully brought forth and held in the psychedelic session.
 As with other processes we've mentioned, the client's psyche will make an unconscious assessment of their environment and the person they are working with to judge the safety and appropriateness of expressing this relational layer.
-It will either not express or be muted and managed if the circumstances are not able to hold the expression of the memory.
+It will either not express or be muted and managed if the circumstances cannot hold the expression of the memory.

-In addition to processing relational traumatic charge, the interactional therapist can provide corrective emotional and physical experiences.
+In addition to processing the charge of relational transference, the interactional therapist can provide positive corrective emotional and physical experiences.
 They can interact with you in a way that lets you know you are being attuned to, responded to, accepted, seen for who you are.
 Your therapist can be a source of warmth and love for you, or even physically hold you in your session.
+We have seen, for example, clients shift from insecure attachment styles to secure attachment through the relational psychedelic connection with their therapist.
 This is profound work because the parts of the client that need these experiences are at the surface and available to new learning during a psychedelic session.
+It is an opportunity and dynamic that calls for the therapist to be well processed and not carry their own developmental wounds into psychedelic therapy where they will be glaringly apparent.
+The relational depth that the psychedelic will take the client and what their systems will ask of the therapeutic relationship means that therapists will need to be clear and available at those depths.